 Bodycraft SPT Indoor Group Cycle Price

-The bike is priced over $1000.
-For this you get a heavy flywheel, low noise and maintenance belt drive, multi grip handlebars, fully adjustable handlebars and a solid base for tough and intense workouts/training.
+For the price you get a heavy flywheel, low noise and maintenance belt drive, multi grip handlebars, fully adjustable handlebars and a solid base for tough and intense workouts/training.

 The Bodycraft SPT Indoor Group Cycle is a well put together bike that provides the stability needed for tough training and low impact workouts.
 The heavy flywheel provides the momentum to give a natural and fluid riding experience and prevent and choppiness.